sourabhvora/HyperFace-with-SqueezeNet/README.md

 # **HyperFace-with-SqueezeNet**
 Two multitasking CNNs for simultaneous face detection, landmarks estimation and visibility, pose estimation and gender recognition.
+Implemented for the final course project of the Neural Networks and Pattern Recognition (CSE253) course at UCSD.

 ## **hyperface.py**
 It concatenates feature maps from initial, mid and final layers of the network and then branches out to different heads.